1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grants2025 CDBG Economic Development is sponsored by Nebraska Department of Economic Development.
-Supports businesses that expand Nebraska's economic base and create quality jobs for low and moderate-income employees.
+Provides funding to local units of government in Nebraska to support businesses that expand the state's economic base and create quality jobs primarily benefiting low and moderate-income employees.

 Get alerted about grants like this